EleNikIvi/NotesKMP/README.md

 ---

 ### It is a simple app for storing and managing notes which contains the following features:
 1. List of all notes.
-User can search for a note by title and filter notes by category.
+User can search for a note by title, and also filter notes by category.
 From this screen, notes can be created, edited, and deleted.
 2. Screen for adding new category.
 3. Screen for adding/editing notes.